 Goodstart recommended the following resources for families, which may support during this time:

 - A statement from the Australian Health Protection Principal Committee (AHPPC) about coronavirus (COVID-19).
 (17 March 2020)

 - Social stories are a helpful way to share information about events with your child.
 This social story can support you to explain Coronavirus to your child and the importance of handwashing.

 - UNICEF’s guide on how to talk to your child about coronavirus disease 2019 (COVID-19).

-- A Child Mind Institute article on Talking to Kids About the Coronavirus; or video.
+- A Child Mind Institute article on Talking to Kids About the Coronavirus;